cmsplt/PLTOffline/README.md

 ## Core Utilities

+These are the most frequently used analysis programs.

 * **OccupancyPlots** (D) is the simplest way of looking at the data.
 It just plots the occupancy for each pixel using the hit data from the Slink file.
 It makes a larger number of plots in plots/Occupancy_* of the raw occupancy histograms, the occupancy by quantiles (to reduce the effect of hot pixels), the 3x3 occupancy, 1D projections, and so forth.
 The ROOT data file with the information for the plots is saved as histo_occupancy.root.

 * **GainCalFastFits** is used to generate the GainCalFits.dat files used in nearly all analyses.
 You need as input a gaincalfast_YYYYMMDD.hhmmss.avg.txt file that was created by running the GainCal calibration online.
 Copy this to april (there are some 2015 and 2016 files in /data2/GainCal_2015 and /data2/GainCal_2016) and then run this utility.
 It will take about 30 minutes and then produce a GainCalFits_YYYYMMDD.hhmmss.dat file, a GainCalFits_YYYYMMDD.hhmmss.root file, and a large number of summary plots in the plots/GainCal directory.
 The .dat file is then used as input for the other executables that use the gain calibration; if you plan on using it further, it's recommended that you store it in GainCal/.
 The .root file contains all of the data about the calibration, including the specific fits per pixel and the overall summary plots.